Teaching Students to Question the Machine: An AI Literacy Intervention Improves Students' Regulation of LLM Use in a Science Task: Abstract

 \section{Abstract}

-The rapid adoption of generative artificial intelligence (GenAI) in schools raises concerns about students’ uncritical reliance on its outputs.
-Effective use of large language models (LLMs) requires not only technical knowledge but also the ability to monitor, evaluate, and regulate one’s interaction with the system, processes closely tied to metacognitive regulation.
-These skills are still developing in middle school, making students particularly vulnerable to over-trust and premature acceptance of AI outputs.
-Because classroom time and teacher training resources are constrained, there is a pressing need to develop and evaluate AI literacy interventions that can be implemented under realistic school conditions.
+Generative artificial intelligence (GenAI) systems are increasingly used by students, making AI literacy an urgent educational goal.
+In the context of large language models (LLMs), AI literacy involves not only understanding how these systems work and fail, but also applying that understanding to monitor prompts, evaluate responses, and decide when to revise, reject, or continue an interaction.
+Yet classroom evidence on how to support these applied aspects of AI literacy in middle school remains limited.

-We report a controlled classroom study examining whether a two-hour AI literacy workshop improves students’ interaction strategies and quality of final answers (performance) in LLM-supported science problem solving.
-A total of 116 students (grades 8–9; ages 13–15) completed six science investigation tasks using a generative AI system.
-Two days prior, the intervention group attended the workshop, combining information about how LLMs work and fail with practical guidance on prompting and response evaluation; the control group received no training.
-Trained students showed less uncritical reliance on the system: they more often reformulated queries, asked follow-up questions, and more accurately judged response correctness, leading to better performance.
-In contrast, GenAI and metacognitive self-report scores did not predict performance, suggesting that effective use of generative AI depends less on self-reported measures and more on explicit training in interaction regulation.
+We report a quasi-experimental classroom study examining whether a two-hour AI literacy workshop shaped students' regulation of LLM use during science problem-solving tasks.
+A total of 116 students in grades 8--9 completed six LLM-supported science problems.
+The intervention group attended a workshop two days earlier that introduced how LLMs work and fail, together with practical guidance on prompting and response evaluation; the control group completed the same tasks without attending the workshop.